Google Censors Entire Online Payday Advance Industry; Who Will Be Next?

-Google, which handles an overwhelming percentage of online searches, has rules in place that ban advertising for products such as guns, tobacco, illegal drugs and products that don’t fit the company’s “family image.”
+Google, which handles an overwhelming percentage of online payday advance searches, has rules in place that ban advertising for products such as guns, tobacco, illegal drugs and products that don’t fit the company’s “family image.”
 These are usually AdWords ads, which are those listings that appear along with organic search results.
-Google decided to extend its mandate to “protect” consumers by banning advertising for payday loan ads and other short-term loans with interest rates higher than 36 percent annually.
+Google decided to extend its mandate to “protect” consumers by banning advertising for online payday advance loan ads and other short-term loans with interest rates higher than 36 percent annually.

 The ban is scheduled to take effect on July 13, 2016.
 Google’s decision to censor an entire legal industry raises questions about how the company might further misuse its power.
 Google has become incredibly powerful and collected an astonishing amount of information on people and their Internet habits for many years.
 The company and Internet marketing have become so strong that Google could potentially wipe out any industry that it chooses.

 Entrepreneurs Who Depend on Internet Sales Should Fear Google’s Growing Power

 The key difference in banning online payday advance loans is that the industry is legal and popular with the people who depend on these loans for emergency cash.
 Google has crossed a line to become the arbiter of which companies are allowed to advertise.
 This takes on even greater significance because people carry their phones 24/7 and use them for most of their searches.

 No company has ever had this kind of power to reach people any time or place, and that raises questions about censorship, privacy and antitrust violations.
 Any business or industry could be next on Google’s hit list–in fact, people are already posting the names of companies that they’d like to see banned from advertising.
 Google routinely violates people’s privacy by keeping tabs on what they do online so that it can choose the most relevant ads to display.
 With this kind of power, thoughtful people have to wonder: Could blackmail and extortion be next?

 Google May Be Attempting to “Clean” Its Image